ipfs/kubo/README.md

 - Accept providers whose peer ID does not match the ID of the sender.
 This, again, is needed for the messaging system.
 - Change the `swarm` `peers` output to []string from a private struct.
 The access control on the struct made the return unusable otherwise.
 - Resolve IPNS queries locally if the query is for our own peer ID.
 This will make browsing one's own OpenBazaar page much faster.
+- Increase MaxRecordAge to 7 days to match the message TTL.